LordofBone/Chatbot_8/README.md

 Run 'run_chatbot.cmd' and type the name of the built chatbot.

 For a two bot conversation container that has been built you can run 'run_chatbot_conversation.cmd' and then type the name of the container.
 You will then see the two bot personas talk to each other.
-By default this will be set to 'slow' mode;
+By default, this will be set to 'slow' mode;
 where there is a one-second delay added between the bots replies, so you can easily see what they are saying (you may notice it runs slower anyway depending on the size of the dataset).